Gravesend: History

 At Fort Gardens is the New Tavern Fort, built during the 1780s and extensively rebuilt by Major-General Charles Gordon between 1865 and 1879; it is now the Chantry Heritage Centre, under the care of Gravesend Local History Society.
-The fort is a Scheduled monument.
+The fort is a scheduled monument.

 Journeys by road to Gravesend were historically quite hazardous, since the main London-Dover road crossed Blackheath, notorious for its highwaymen.
 Stagecoaches from London to Canterbury, Dover and Faversham used Gravesend as one of their "stages" as did those coming north from Tonbridge.
 In 1840 there were 17 coaches picking up and setting down passengers and changing horses each way per day.
 There were two coaching inns on what is now Old Road East: the Prince of Orange and the Lord Nelson.
 Post coaches had been plying the route for at least two centuries: Samuel Pepys records having stopped off at Gravesend in 1650 en route to the Royal Dockyards at Chatham.

 A permanent military presence was established in the town when Milton Barracks opened in 1862.

 Although much of the town's economy continued to be connected with maritime trade, since the 19th century other major employers have been the cement and paper industries.

 From 1932 to 1956, an airport was located to the east of the town.
 On Sunday 5 February 1939, Alex Henshaw commenced his record-breaking flight to Cape Town and back from here.
 He completed the flight in 39 hours 36 minutes over the next four days; his record still stands.
 Originally a civilian airfield, during World War II it became a fighter station, RAF Gravesend, and so Gravesend was heavily bombed by the Luftwaffe.
 In 1956 the site was taken over by Gravesend Borough Council; a large housing estate, known as Riverview Park, was built on its site.

 Governance

-Gravesend is part of and is the principal town of the Borough of Gravesham.
+Gravesend is the principal town of the Borough of Gravesham.
 The borough was formed on 1 April 1974, under the Local Government Act 1972, by the merger of the Municipal Borough of Gravesend and Northfleet Urban District along with several parishes from Strood Rural District.
 Gravesend was incorporated as a Municipal Borough in 1835 under the Municipal Corporations Act 1835 and Northfleet was constituted an Urban District in 1894 under the Local Government Act 1894: Gravesend absorbed Milton (1914), Denton, Chalk and part of Northfleet, including Claphall, Singlewell and King's Farm (1935).